-A registered trademark of the American Bankers Association, used by Standard & Poor's in its operation of the CUSIP Service Bureau for the ABA.
-The above CUSIP (Committee on Uniform Securities Identification Procedures) numbers have been assigned by an organization not affiliated with the Transportation Board, and the Transportation Board is not responsible for the selection or use of the CUSIP numbers.
-The CUSIP numbers are included solely for the convenience of bondholders and no representation is made as to the correctness of such CUSIP numbers.
+CUSIP is a registered trademark of the American Bankers Association, used by S&P in its operation of the CUSIP Service Bureau for the ABA.
+CUSIP (Committee on Uniform Securities Identification Procedures) numbers used in this Official Statement have been assigned by an organization not affiliated with the Transportation Board, and the Transportation Board is not responsible for the selection or use of the CUSIP numbers.
+CUSIP numbers are included solely for the convenience of bondholders and no representation is made as to the correctness of such CUSIP numbers.
 CUSIP numbers assigned to securities may be changed during the term of such securities based on a number of factors including, but not limited to, the refunding or defeasance of such securities or the use of secondary market financial products.
-The T ransportation Board has not agreed to, and there is no duty or obligation to, update this Official Statement to reflect a ny change or correction in the CUSIP numbers set forth above.
+The Transportation Board has not agreed to, and there is no duty or obligation to, update this Official Statement to reflect any change or correction in the CUSIP numbers set forth above.